oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     [3, "email", "String", ["[0"], ""]
 ]]
 ```
-IDL is preferred for use in documentation, but conformance is based on the formal language, and
+IDL or property tables are preferred for use in documentation, but conformance is based on the normative JSON form.
-specifications in other formats are validated by converting them to native format.
-This "data-first" approach allows documentation styles to be adjusted if necessary without affecting the
-JADN language.

 ## 2.4 Implementation